 Farmington in San Juan County, New Mexico — The American Mountains (Southwest)

 Location.
-36° 43.989′ N, 108° 10.059′ W. Marker is in Farmington, New Mexico, in San Juan County.
-Marker is at the intersection of Browning Parkway and Burnham Road, on the right when traveling south on Browning Parkway.
-Parking is available at the Riverside Nature Center.
-Touch for map.
-Marker is in this post office area: Farmington NM 87401, United States of America.
+36° 44.063′ N, 108° 12.561′ W. Marker is in Farmington, New Mexico, in San Juan County.
+Marker is on Locke Avenue 0 miles north of Apache Street, on the left when traveling north.
+In downtown Farmington, New Mexico, from Main Street turn north Touch for map.
+Marker is at or near this postal address: 400 West Apache Street, Farmington NM 87401, United States of America.
 Touch for directions.